Stocks tumble after inflation worsens, raising rate fears

 A jump for the two-year yield above the 10-year yield would be a signal to some investors that a recession may hit in a year or two.

-“A higher-than-expected CPI number seals the deal on investors’ fears,” Mike Loewengart, managing director at E-Trade from Morgan Stanley, wrote in a research note.
-“And though consumers may be experiencing high prices in their day-to-day, especially at the pump, it’s disappointing to see that we don’t have a lid on inflation yet, despite the Fed’s efforts.”

-The S&P 500 is on track to close out its ninth losing week in the last 10, and Friday's losses were widespread.
+“This market is to some degree in this no-man’s land, where you don’t have a really good definite signal that says get constructive and buy the market, but you don’t have solid information about a recession being more likely in order to get more defensive,” said Jason Pride, chief investment officer of private wealth at Glenmede.

-More than 90% of stocks in the index dropped.
+Friday's losses were widespread for the S&P 500, with more than 90% of stocks in the index dropping.

 Big Tech stocks were some of the the heaviest weights amid broad losses for the biggest winners of the prior ultralow-rate era.
-Apple and Microsoft each fell more than 3.4%, while Amazon dropped 5.9% and Nvdia sank 5.8%.
+Apple fell 3.4,%, Amazon dropped 5.6% and Nvdia sank 5.2%.

+Companies that depend on strong spending from consumers were also particularly weak following the reading on consumer sentiment.
+Caesars Entertainment fell 9.6%, and cruise operator Royal Caribbean fell 7.2%.

 Stocks also fell in Europe for a second day after the European Central Bank said it would raise interest rates for the first time in more than a decade to combat inflation.